 Every four years, the Swedish government presents a research and innovation bill that states the focus of its research policy for the next four years.
 The latest research bill was presented in October 2012 and included a series of investments in the life science industry.
 It stated, for example, that the life science industry provides an important base for Swedish research and that there is a need to strengthen Sweden’s position in this area.

-Some salient examples of investments resulting from the latest research bill are MaxIV in Lund, a new centre for clinical trials in Gothenburg, and the SciLifeLab in Stockholm and Uppsala.
+Some salient examples of investments resulting from the latest research bill are MaxIV in Lund, a new center for clinical trials in Gothenburg, and the SciLifeLab in Stockholm and Uppsala.

 Universities with life science